abcxyz/pkg/containertest/README.md

 # Mysqltest library

+> [!CAUTION]
+>
+> This library is deprecated and will be removed in a future version.
+Use the
+> standalone version at https://github.com/abcxyz/containertest instead.

 ## Introduction

 This is a Go library for starting an ephemeral Docker container.
 It is used to test